PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     :width: 750
     :align: left

-Note that the axis direction as selected here describes the position of the hand at the midpoint of the first circle relative to its position at the beginning of the movement.
+Note that the axis direction as selected here describes the position of each hand at the midpoint of its first circle relative to its position at the beginning of the movement, though there are other possibilities for how to specify this.
 (See the note on :ref:`axis direction for circular shapes<axis_direction_entry>` for more information).

 .. _symmetry_review: